 In May 2000, supplying planting 43 trees together with a stone plinth and plaque at Longleat Park with the kind permission of the Marquess of Bath, to commemorate for all those of the 43rd Division who died during the battle.

-In 2015 a statue of a infantryman was unveiled by HRH The Earl of Wessex as a memorial to ALL infantrymen who fell during the Operations Epsom & Jupiter in June, July and August 1944, some 65,000 were involved in those battles.
+In 2015 a statue of an infantryman was unveiled by HRH The Earl of Wessex on site of Hill 112 as a memorial to ALL infantrymen who fell during the Operations Epsom & Jupiter in June, July and August 1944, some 65,000 were involved in those battles.

 At the same time I raised funds to purchase a 25 pounder gun [the type I used all through the war].

-In 2016, 112 trees will be planted on the hill, so that all relatives and friends will be able to place a plaque on a tree, in memory of their loved ones who failed to return home.
+On 10 July 2017, HRH Prince Edward, The Earl of Wessex returned to Hill 112 to unveil 112 trees planted on the hill in the shape of a Maltese cross, so that all relatives and friends will be able to place a plaque on a tree, in memory of their loved ones who failed to return home.

 This hill was described by the German commander Field Marshal Rommel as being the most important hill in Normandy, and whoever held it controlled all areas a round it.